 Sporting Gijon warded off relegation by just a single point last season, and they can thank 19-year-old Jorge Mere for keeping them up.
 The centre-back became a regular for the club in his debut season, making 25 appearances and averaging four clearances a game.
 On FIFA 17 he brings 81 sliding tackles, 80 jumping and 78 marking.
 He can be yours for around £10 million, which is a superb investment considering his potential growth, with his starting wages are only £720.

 Aritz Elustondo (OVR 76 – POT 84)

-Moving away from the central defence we have Real Sociedad right back Aritz Elustondo.
+Moving away from central defence we have Real Sociedad right back Aritz Elustondo.
 The 22-year-old has been a sure starter for the past two seasons, earning him a call-up to the Spanish U21 side this year.
 In his 31 appearances La Liga appearances last year he had a passing percentage of 78%, so he is a player of the typical Spanish mould.
 He has 81 stamina, 79 sliding tackles and 78 marking on FIFA 17, meaning he covers the basics well.
-With a long contract running until 2020, you will need to spend around £15 million to sign him, but his £720 starting wages could tempt you to make the long term investment.
+With a long contract running until 2020, you will need to spend around £15 million to sign him, but his £720 starting wages could tempt you to make the long-term investment.

 Juan Bernat (OVR 79 – POT 83)